HuMMan: Multi-Modal 4D Human Dataset for Versatile Sensing and Modeling: Toolchain

 We select SMPL \cite{loper2015smpl} as the human parametric model for its popularity.
 There are two stages of registration (I and II).
 Stage I is used to obtain accurate shape parameters from the static high-resolution scan, whereas stage II is used to obtain pose parameters from the dynamic sequence, with shape parameters from stage I. The registration is formulated as an optimization task to obtain SMPL pose parameters $\theta \in \mathbb{R}^{n \times 72}$, shape parameters $\beta \in \mathbb{R}^{n \times 10}$ (stage I only) and translation parameters $t \in \mathbb{R}^{n \times 3}$ where $n$ is the number of frames ($n=1$ for stage I), with the following energy terms and constraints.
 We show a sample sequence of SMPL models with reconstructed textured mesh in \Fig\ref{fig:textured_mesh_and_smpl}.

 \textbf{Keypoint Energy.} SMPLify \cite{bogo2016keep} estimates camera parameters to leverage 2D keypoint supervision, which may be prone to depth and scale ambiguity.
 Hence, we develop the keypoint energy on 3D keypoints.
-For simplicity, we denote $P_{3D}$ as $P$. $\mathcal{J}$ is the joint regressor and $\mathcal{M}$ is the parametric model.
-We formulate the energy term: \textbf{Surface Energy.} To supplement 3D keypoints that do not provide sufficient constraint for shape parameters, we add an additional surface energy term for registration on the high-resolution minimally clothed scans in stage I only.
-We use bi-directional Chamfer distance to gauge the difference between two mesh surfaces: where $\mathcal{V}_{H}$ and $\mathcal{V}_{S}$ are the mesh vertices of the high-resolution scan and SMPL.
+For simplicity, we denote $P_{3D}$ as $P$, the global rigid transformation derived from the SMPL kinematic tree as $\mathcal{T}$, the joint regressor as $\mathcal{J}$.
+We formulate the energy term:

+\textbf{Surface Energy.} To supplement 3D keypoints that do not provide sufficient constraint for shape parameters, we add an additional surface energy term for registration on the high-resolution minimally clothed scans in stage I only.
+We use bi-directional Chamfer distance to gauge the difference between two mesh surfaces: